Congenital portosystemic shunt: Clinical manifestation

 The size of the liver in patients affected by PSS is typically 45% to 65% of the standard volume for a given age.
 Neonatal cholestasis, liver tumours, hepatopulmonary syndrome, pulmonary hypertension and encephalopathy are common clinical manifestations of CPSS.
-In adults, the discovery of a CPSS is often fortuitous but can also occur in response to the detection of one or several characteristic complications such as hepatic encethalopathy, hepatopulmonary syndrome and pulmonary hypertension.
+In adults, the discovery of a CPSS is often fortuitous but can also occur in response to the detection of one or several characteristic complications such as hepatic encephalopathy, hepatopulmonary syndrome and pulmonary hypertension.
 In children, CPSS may present as neonatal cholestasis.
 These complications are generally induced by long term portosystemic derivations and are more commonly observed in children than in adults.
 Unexplained neurocognitive dysfunction and other behavioural issues linked to hepatic encephalopathy occur in 17% to 30% of cases.

 Gastrointestinal bleeding is another common complication of PSS and has been observed in 8.1% of patients with extrahepatic portosystemic shunts.
 Other complications of CPSS are hyperandrogenism, pancreatitis, vaginal bleeding, and lower urinary tract symptoms like nephrolithiasis (kidney stones) and haematuria (presence of blood in the urine).
 It is generally agreed amongst specialists that the majority of CPSSs should be closed by radiological or surgical intervention.